Key biotechnology trends, a mid-year update

 Blockchain in genomics

-Blockchain technology enhances security and transparency in genomic data sharing, addressing critical data privacy and integrity issues.
+Blockchain technology enhances security and transparency in genomic data sharing, addressing critical issues of data privacy and integrity, while ensuring compatibility between research institutions sharing sensitive datasets.
 The technology ensures that genomic data is securely shared and reliably managed, fostering greater collaboration and trust in the research community.

 • Data security.
 Blockchain provides secure and traceable data sharing, protecting genomic information from unauthorized access and tampering.
 This level of security is crucial for maintaining the confidentiality of sensitive genetic data.